open-socialism/open-socialism-site/introduction.md

 * Wherever possible information and decision making should be completely open and available on the internet.
 Anyone can see the basis for any decision and flag anything they disagree with or that seems like it could involve corruption.
 * There should be AI programs that analyze data around decision making and check for patterns that indicate bias or corruption.
 AI programs can also analyze banks accounts and transactions to look for suspicious activity that could indicate corruption.

-### Reward Selfish striving
+### Reward Selfish Striving

 * Rising up in society and doing more critical work for society should result in monetary rewards (as well as prestige).
-* There should be monetary or [gamified](https://en.wikipedia.org/wiki/Gamification) rewards for additional assistance to society such as proposing ideas to different parts of society that are used or types of volunteer work.
+* There should be monetary or [gamified](https://en.wikipedia.org/wiki/Gamification){:target="_blank"} rewards for additional assistance to society such as proposing ideas to different parts of society that are used or types of volunteer work.

 By preventing corruption and rewarding individual effort a cooperative system that aligns with our psychology, much like the tribal system, is possible.
 Such a system can be set up that directly focuses on these core societal problems and gets better and better at dealing with them.
 This is a continual challenge as technology changes and human selfishness threatens corruption creeping in.
-Thankfully we have the intelligence and the technology to address these problems if we can just recognise them for what they are.
+Thankfully we have the intelligence and the technology to address these problems if we can just recognize them for what they are.

 There is a lot more to Open Socialism than this, but this is the foundational concept that can enable a highly productive and fulfilling society that benefits everyone.